Superradiance and Subradiance in Dense Atomic Gases: An Integrated Method: Example: Homogeneous Gas of Two-Level Atoms

-A simulation of the time-evolution is shown in \fig{fig:2}, plotted with different optical depth $\eta$.
-Note that the chosen optical depths cover several orders of magnitude, ranging from the typical value for a cold-atom experiment ($\sim\!\!10^2$)\cite{guerin2016}, to the value that can be reached by Rydberg-state superradiance ($\sim\!\!10^5$)\cite{Experiment_dense_7}. \fig{fig:2}(a) shows the time-evolution of the {\it average upper-level population} $a$.
+A simulation of the time-evolution is shown in \fig{fig:4}, plotted with different optical depth $\eta$.
+Note that the chosen optical depths cover several orders of magnitude, ranging from the typical value for a cold-atom experiment ($\sim\!\!10^2$)\cite{guerin2016}, to the value that can be reached by Rydberg-state superradiance ($\sim\!\!10^5$)\cite{Experiment_dense_7}. \fig{fig:4}(a) shows the time-evolution of the {\it average excited state population} $a$.
 As a comparison, the vacuum spontaneous decay for independent atoms (VD) is plotted with the black dashed line.
 Note that the time axis is in logarithmic scale and in units of $1/\gamma$.
-We observe an early decay where the excited population rapidly drops from $1$ to $\sim\!1/2$ compared to the vacuum decay.
-This rapid decay corresponds to the superradiant outburst, as shown by the peaks in the radiated intensity plotted in \fig{fig:2}(c).
-Note that the radiated intensity scales linearly with the optical depth as $\eta\propto N$, so that the total intensity scales as ${\cal O}(N^2)$.
+We observe an early decay where the excited population rapidly drops from $1$ to $\sim\!1/2$ compared to the vacuum spontaneous decay.
+This rapid decay corresponds to the superradiant outburst, as shown by the peaks in the radiated intensity per atom plotted in \fig{fig:4}(b).
+From \fig{fig:4}(b), the peaks of radiated intensity per atom ($-\dot{a}$) is proportional to the optical depth $\eta$, so the total intensity scales as ${\cal O}(N^2)$.
 Also, the times at which the maximum intensity occurs have an $N^{-1}$ dependence.
-After this initial superradiant phase, the radiation is suppressed at $a\approx 1/2$ and the system enters a subradiant regime. \fig{fig:2}(b) shows the coherence from the two-atom density matrix.
+After this initial superradiant phase, the radiation is suppressed at $a\approx 1/2$ and the system enters a subradiant regime. \fig{fig:4}(c) shows the coherence term $\rho_{eg,ge}$ from the two-atom density matrix.
 Its non-zero value that covers both the short-lived outburst and the long-lived suppressed emission verifies the cooperative nature of both phenomena.
 Starting from $\g t\approx 1$ where the coherence vanishes, the decay is enhanced again but attains only a relatively small value.
 This last phase of the time-evolution corresponds to {\it radiation trapping} \cite{holstein1947,RadiationTrapping_2}.